The Wave Arizona Lottery: Winning a Permit in 2023

 There are so few truly wild, untouched places left in the world.
 Let’s leave this one as close to that as possible.

-If you’re familiar with the Half Dome lottery system in Yosemite National Park, this process is almost identical.
+If you’re familiar with the Half Dome lottery system in Yosemite National Park, this process is very similar.
+By the way, we hiked that, too!
+The only difference is The Wave daily lottery, which is honestly fairly complex.

 The Wave Arizona Lottery | Advanced Permits

-Here are some other pro tips for improving your group’s chances of winning The Wave Arizona lottery.
+Here are some other pro tips for improving your chances of winning The Wave Arizona lottery.

 - Have all of your travel/hiking partners enter the same dates as you.

-- Although there is an option to enter the names of “alternate permit holders,” don’t.
-Doing this will disqualify those people from applying for permits themselves.
-Don’t worry — you don’t have to name the other people under your permit; the BLM just offers the alternates as an option.
+- Although there is an option to enter names of alternate permit holders, don’t.
+This disqualifies those people from applying for permits themselves.
+You don’t have to name other people under your permit; the BLM just offers the alternates as an option.

 - The Wave lottery odds are substantially better on weekdays versus weekends.
 Along the same lines, avoid holiday weekends or major school breaks.